BestTimesToVisit.com Logo

 transport

-For intercity travel, consider the 'chicken buses' for an authentic and budget-friendly experience, but be aware they can be crowded and make frequent stops.
-For more comfort and speed, book tickets with companies like Hedman Alas or Viana Tours, which offer more modern, direct services between major destinations.
+For intercity travel, consider the 'chicken buses' (local public buses) for an authentic and incredibly cheap experience.
+While they can be crowded and slow, they offer a fantastic glimpse into daily life.
+For more comfort and speed, book tickets with companies like Hedman Alas or Viana Tours, which are more like coach services.

 safety